Who Can FIRE?

-If you’ve fallen on hard times and need help from family, friends, or social programs to keep food on the table, you’ll still be welcome at Camp FIRE Finance, even if all you have is a goal to eventually reach FIRE, because where you’re headed is just as important as where you’re at.
+If you’ve fallen on hard times and need help from family, friends, or social programs to keep food on the table, you’ll still be welcome at Camp FIRE Finance, even if all you have is a goal to eventually reach financial independence, because where you’re headed is just as important as where you’re at.

 This is why I believe that FIRE is for everyone.
-Wherever you find yourself there is something you can do to reach your FIRE goals, and not everything has to be about increasing your savings rate or cutting back on your expenses.
+Wherever you find yourself there is something you can do to reach your financial goals, and not everything has to be about increasing your savings rate or cutting back on your expenses.

 Sometimes all you can do is learn and plan, and FIRE provides the syllabus.

 Take What You Can.
 Give What You Can.

 Big savings rates, extreme frugality, or unique living conditions get most of the FIRE publicity but it’s regular people like you and me that make up the lion’s share of The FIRE Movement.

 It’s easy to read these these extreme examples and get discouraged or feel like you’re not doing enough.
 When you do come across these examples just remember that extreme measures aren’t required to FIRE.

 When you hear about or read the story of a person that’s living a life you can’t relate to take whatever you can from that example and apply it to your own life.
 If something doesn’t resonate with you, or won’t work in your situation, then ignore it and move along.